alejolo311/holbertonschool-zero_day/0x03-git/README.md

-this folder containes info about how to use git and github
+this folder containes info about how to use git and github.

+hey! some changes has ocurred here.